mieweb/docs/content/functions/system-administration/system-controls/access-control-adding-deleting-editing-users.md

 ### Edit User Screen

 * <strong>Username</strong> (first initial and last name all together and in lowercase) This will be their login name.
 * <strong>Alias:</strong> Anything typed here will be shown in the authored by field of any document created/uploaded and printed/faxed etc. Sometimes a client or user doesn't want their full name to show in document headers or in stored documents, etc so they enter either only their first name here, or initials here, etc. The Authored By field looks and pulls the alias field first.
 If nothing is entered in the alias field, it will pull the user's full legal name.
 The below screenshot is an example.
 Example: Albert Aorta does not have anything entered into his alias field, so any document he creates, indexes, uploads, etc is stored by his full name.
-Example: alex someone who entered <em>alex</em> in for their alias field and  {{% system-name %}} stores documents created by this person, uploaded, indexed, etc by his/her alias name/field since something is entered into that field.
+Example: alex someone who entered alex in for their alias field and  {{% system-name %}} stores documents created by this person, uploaded, indexed, etc by his/her alias name/field since something is entered into that field.

 ![](../access-control-adding-deleting-editing-users.assets/7fa4377cee3cabd84c47c3f6974ea0cc.png)